solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 < content-length: 0
 ```

-This demonstrates that the per-upstream rate limit in enforced.
+This demonstrates that the per-upstream rate limit is enforced.
 Now let's wait for a minute for the counter to reset
 and then submit the same command again, but this time only **2 times**:

 ```shell script